chancesmith/chance-smith-gatsby-blog/content/blog/focus-get-closer-to-zero/index.md

 Our two oldest boys and I are cleaning their room.
 Our oldest seems frustrated at the mess we are cleaning, and I turn to ask some questions.

-Me - "One room has one-hundered items and another has zero.
+Me - "One room has one-hundred items, and another has zero.
 What room would you rather clean?"
 Son - "zero, sure!"
-Me - "Yeah, let's get closer to zero"
+Me - "Yeah, let's get closer to zero."

 Zero is not the goal, but a space occupied by less needs less cleaning.

+Also, the kids will typically play in their room when it's clean.